List of power stations in South Africa: Open cycle gas turbine (OCGT)

+Natural gas

-Pumped Storage
+Pumped storage

 For a more complete list of hydro power stations from large to pico size, see the African hydropower database.

 Hydroelectricity

 For a more complete list of hydro power stations from large to pico size, see the African hydropower database.

 Nuclear

-The two reactors at Koeberg are (as of 2017) the only commercial nuclear power plants on the African continent and accounts for around 5% of South Africa's electricity production.
+The two reactors at Koeberg are (as of 2017) the only commercial nuclear power plants on the African continent, and account for around 5% of South Africa's electricity production.
 Low and intermediate waste is disposed of at Vaalputs Radioactive Waste Disposal Facility in the Northern Cape.

 Wind power

-Eskom constructed one small-scale prototype wind farm at Klipheuwel in the Western Cape and another demonstrator site is near Darling with phase 1 completed.
+As of 2025, South Africa has 30 operating wind farms, located in the Eastern, Northern, and Western Cape, with a combined capacity of about 5,000 MW.

-The South African Department of Energy allocated 634 MW of wind capacity in the Renewable Energy Independent Power Producer Procurement Programme – bid window 1.
+The Department of Energy (DOE) implemented the Renewable Energy Independent Power Producer Procurement Programme (REIPPPP).
+This is a tender process consisting of "rounds" where the cheapest tariff and most competitive Economic Development score is awarded a 20-year Power Purchase Agreement (PPA) with Eskom (the state-owned utility) as the Off-taker.
+The National Treasury has fully underwritten the PPAs.
+The South African Department of Energy allocated 634 MW of wind capacity in bid window 1.

 In bid window 2, 562.5 MW capacity was allocated.
 In bid window 3, 787 MW were allocated.
 In bid window 4, 676 MW was awarded.
 In bid window 4 (additional), 687 MW was added.